 Tarkenton was an All-American quarterback who led the Bulldogs to the SEC title and an Orange Bowl victory in 1959.
 He also earned All-SEC honors in 1958 and Freshman All-SEC honors in 1957.

 Stanfill was a three-time All-SEC player.
-He was named SEC Defensive Lineman of the Year in 1968 along with winning the Outland Trophy and earning consensus All-American honors.
+He was named SEC Defensive Lineman of the Year in 1968, winning the Outland Trophy and earning consensus All-American honors.
 Stanfill was named to the 50th Anniversary All-Time SEC Team, the SEC Quarter Century Team and the 1960s All-SEC Team.

 Scott only played at Georgia for two seasons, but those seasons were legendary for Scott!
 Scott started his stint at Georgia in 1967 and led the Bulldogs with six interceptions.
 He followed that up with ten interceptions in 1968, the second-most in school history.
 Scott would go on to be a legend in the NFL.